Health services

 What do the data tell us?

 The 10th Revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10) is an international standard for coding of diseases and related health conditions developed by the World Health Organization (WHO).
-The Australian modification of the ICD-10 (ICD-10-AM) is used to classify episodes of hospital care including those where family, domestic and sexual violence is documented in the hospital record.
+The Australian modification of the ICD-10 (ICD-10-AM) is used to classify episodes of hospital care including those where family, domestic and/or sexual assault is documented in the hospital record.
+Coding captures a broad range of assaults which could include physical, sexual and psychological abuse.

 Improvements in recording of perpetrator